FelipeFerraz98/QuickSort/README.md

 2. Make sure you have Python 3.x and futures 3.0.5 installed on your system.

-3. Run the main.py file using the following command:
+3. Run the main.py file in QuickSortProgram folder using the following command:

        python main.py